"La Rivista di Engramma (open access)" ISSN 1826-901X

 VI.3 ABBREVIATIONS AND BIBLIOGRAPHIC REFERENCES

-♦ If required by the contribution, the author may add a bibliographical note on the specific topic of the essay.
+♦ Authors may optionally include a bibliographic note on the specific subject of the article;

 – volume: